tahsinjahinkhalid/Credit_Card_Approval_Classification/README.md

 ### Dataset
 - [Kaggle - Credit Card Approval](https://www.kaggle.com/datasets/youssefaboelwafa/credit-card-approval/)
+- GPT4 for test data generation

 #### About Dataset
 Commercial banks receive a lot of applications for credit cards.
 Many of them get rejected for many reasons, like high loan balances, low income levels, or too many inquiries on an individual's credit report, for example.
-Manually analyzing these applications is mundane, error-prone, and time-consuming (and time is money!).
+Manually analyzing these applications is mundane, error-prone, and time-consuming.